Omegapy/My-Academics-Portfolio/README.md

 Projects Description:
 This repository is a collection of my academic work, showcasing my educational journey, achievements,
 and growth throughout my studies.
-It serves as a comprehensive portfolio that highlights my skills, knowledge,
-and experiences gained during my academic career.

 I am a student in Computer Science with a focus on AI.
 A high distinction honors graduate: AS in CS from Laramie County Community College (LCCC) – Dec.
 2023